A guide to helping without enabling addiction

 Parenting an adult addict

+Do you wonder how to handle a drug addict child?
 First, it is probably time to take a closer look at your relationship with your child.
 Being the father or mother of an addict is not an enviable situation, and it can be difficult to know the correct things to do and say when you see your child suffering.
+But often times, parents play a role in enabling their children’s addiction.
+If you want to figure out how to deal with a drug addict daughter or son with out supporting their addiction, the first step is

 Am I enabling my adult child’s addiction?

 As parents, we seek to protect our children, even when they are adults.
 But in some cases, “helping” may actually be harming.
 By protecting your adult child from the consequences of their addiction, you may also be enabling them to continue using drugs and alcohol, as they never have to fully face the negative results of their substance use disorder.
 Essentially, by cleaning up their mess, you are lightening their motivation to seek help.
+The first step in figuring out how to stop enabling your grown child is recognizing unhealthy behaviors.
 Ask yourself the following questions:

 - Do you ignore or excuse unacceptable behavior?